 10. Gaze Up at the Giant Sequoias

 The Giant Sequoias are not the tallest trees in the world but they are the largest!
 Kids will have to gaze up high to see the tops of the 200 feet trees.
-While the Mariposa Grove is closed for renovations until 2017, there are two other groves of giant sequoias in the park - the Tuolumne and Merced groves.
+Stop by the Mariposa Grove as well as the two other groves of giant sequoias in the park - the Tuolumne and Merced groves.
 Keep an eye out for the sequoia cones.
 The kids will be surprised that such a small cone can produce such a giant tree!

 9. Wade in the Meandering Merced River